marcopennekamp/lore/specification/modules.md

 - **Use anywhere:** The `use` declaration should be usable anywhere (within any kind of block) for more fine-grained control of names.
 - **Aliases:** The `use` declaration should allow the programmer to rename a given symbol.
+- **Private problems:** Let's say we declare a private function `f` in a module defined by Pyramid, for example `lore.Enum`.
+When the language user (idiomatically) extends the `Enum` module with additional functions, for example to implement `Enum.map`  for their custom collection type, they are able to see the private function `f` from within their extension of the Enum module.
+This is a problem, right?
+Shouldn't private functions and types thus only be visible inside the same fragment?
+Or do we need an additional mechanism, for example `private[module]` for module privacy and `private[fragment]` for fragment privacy?